Board of Directors

 Additionally, he is a long-time member of the “culture jamming” performance and recording group, Negativland, based in the San Francisco Bay Area.
 The group’s adventures Fair Use in U.S. copyright law are legendary, most notably a fight with U2′s music publishers in 1992.
 Since 1999, he has been bass-playing sideman for singer Malcolm Mooney from the Germany-based music legends, CAN, in Malcolm Mooney and the Tenth Planet.

 Scott MacDonald is author of the on-going series, A Critical Cinema: Interviews with Independent Filmmakers, now in five volumes (Berkeley: University of California Press, 1988, 1992, 1998, 2004, 2005).
 His Avant-Garde Film/Motion Studies (Cambridge University Press) was published in 1993; Screen Writings: Scripts and Texts by Independent Filmmakers (California), in 1995; and The Garden in the Machine: A Field guide to Independent Films about Place (California) in 2001.
-MacDonald has published three books on institutions that have kept alternative cinema alive: the companion volumes Cinema 16: Documents Toward a History of the Film Society and Art in Cinema: Documents Toward a History of the Film Society (Philadelphia: Temple University Press, 2002, 2006) and Canyon Cinema: The Life and Times of an Independent Film Distributor (California, 2008).
+MacDonald has published three books on institutions that have kept alternative cinema alive: the companion volumes Cinema 16: Documents Toward a History of the Film Society and Art in Cinema: Documents Toward a History of the Film Society (Philadelphia: Temple University Press, 2002, 2006) and Canyon Cinema: The Life and Times (California, 2008).
 His articles and interviews have appeared in Film Quarterly, Artforum, October, The Chicago Review, American Studies, Natural History, ISLE (Interdisciplinary Studies in Literature and Environment), Feminist Studies, and other journals.
 Adventures of Perception (California), a collection of essays and interviews, was published in 2009.
 Learning from Experience: The Cambridge Turn in American Documentary Filmmaking is in production.

 In 1999 MacDonald was an Anthology Film Archives Film Preservation Honoree and in 2011 the Academy of Motion Picture Arts and Sciences named him an Academy Scholar.
 He has curated film events at the Museum of Modern Art (New York), Anthology Film Archives, the Pompidou Center, SFMoMA, the Pacific Film Archive, the Harvard Film Archive, and many other venues.
 He is Professor Emeritus at Utica College of Syracuse University.
 In recent years he has taught film history and programmed film events at Bard College, Hamilton College, Harvard University, and Colgate University.